HaslRepos/nd00333_AZMLND_C2/README.md

 The Operationlalizing Machine Learning project is part of the Machine Learning Engineer with Microsoft Azure Nanodegree Program on Udacity.

-In the project we demonstrate to build a Machine Learning model, deploy the model into production and consume the model via an API.
+In the project we demonstrate to build a Machine Learning model using AutoML, deploy the model into production and consume the model via an API.

+We use the *Bank Marketing* dataset to train the model, which is related with direct marketing campaigns of a Portuguese banking institution.
+The best model will then be used to predict whether the client subscribed a term deposit based on various input parameters.

 This is been achieved in two different ways:
 1. Manually within the the Azure Machine Learning Studio
 2. In Python by using the SDK